 If the research and study program of a graduate student requires being outside the state of California for an extended period of a minimum of one quarter, the student may apply for in-absentia registration.
 During such periods, a student is required to remain a registered student at UC San Diego and to carry twelve units of course work or research.
 Fifteen percent of the combined tuition and student services fee will be assessed.
 All required tuition and fees including, but not limited to the campus based fees, health insurance fee, and nonresident supplemental tuition, if applicable, must be paid.

-A graduate student who holds a fellowship, traineeship, or a research assistantship and desires to register in absentia may do so under the following circumstances: The student must obtain the approvals of the academic department and the dean of Graduate Studies, and agree to comply with the rules and regulations governing the award or appointment.
+A graduate student who holds a fellowship, traineeship, or a research assistantship and desires to register in absentia may do so under the following circumstances: The student must obtain the approvals of the academic department and the dean of the Graduate Division, and agree to comply with the rules and regulations governing the award or appointment.

 Regulations concerning accepting additional awards or compensation for appointments as outlined under the financial assistance section apply to in-absentia registration.